Presentation materials, session recordings, and certificates of participation are available below.

 A Conversation with Judy Heumann: The Internationally Recognized Disability Rights Activist and Instrumental Contributor to Passing of Section 504 and IDEA

-In this unique session of the Spotlight Series for Special Education Administrators, we’ll have an open conversation with Judith Heumann, an internationally recognized leader for disability rights, special education, and civil rights.
+In this unique session of the Spotlight Series for Special Education Administrators, we had an open conversation with Judith Heumann, an internationally recognized leader for disability rights, special education, and civil rights.
 In 1975, Judy helped write the Education for All Handicapped Children Act, which was reauthorized in 1990 as the Individuals with Disabilities Education Act (IDEA).
 Later, she was instrumental in enacting Section 504.
 She also served as the Assistant Secretary for the Office of Special Education and Rehabilitative Services in the Department of Education.
 Judy became the first Special Advisor for International Disability Rights at the U.S. Department of State and starred in the documentary “Crip Camp” (Winner of the 2020 Documentary Award at the Sundance Film Festival).
 Judy is also the author of two books: Being Heumann: An Unrepentant Memoir of a Disability Rights Activist and Rolling Warrior: The Incredible, Sometimes Awkward, True Story of a Rebel Girl On Wheels Who Helped Spark a Revolution.
-Throughout our conversation, we’ll touch on key lessons Judy has learned through her vast experience and glean impactful ways to support and advocate for students with disabilities.
+Throughout our conversation, we touched on key lessons Judy has learned through her vast experience and gleaned impactful ways to support and advocate for students with disabilities.

 How to Help Your Special Education Teachers Bridge the Gap: Connecting Precise IEP Drafting with Compliant IEP Implementation